-Southern-Style Baked Beans are deliciously sweet yet tangy made with canned pork and beans, thick cut bacon, sweet Vidalia onions, diced green bell peppers, barbecue sauce, ketchup, yellow mustard, brown sugar, and a touch of organic honey then baked to perfection in a 350-degree oven till done.
+Southern-Style Baked Beans are deliciously sweet yet tangy made with can pork and beans, thick cut bacon, sweet Vidalia onions, diced green bell peppers, barbecue sauce, ketchup, yellow mustard, brown sugar, and a touch of organic honey; then baked to perfection in a 350-degree oven till done.

-My mama makes her baked beans a little differently; more on the tangy side I would say and if you love a good old-fashioned tangy Southern Baked Bean recipe, her’s is really good, however, I love a hint of sweetness to my Baked beans so of course, I add the barbecue sauce where she only more ketchup and a tad of steak sauce with all the other ingredients listed below.
+My mama makes her baked beans a little differently; more or less on the tangy side.
+I would say and if you love a good old-fashioned tangy Southern Baked Bean recipe, her’s is really good, however, I love a hint of sweetness to my Baked beans so of course, I add the barbecue sauce where she may add a tangy barbecue sauce, more ketchup, and a tad of steak sauce with all the other ingredients listed below.

-This recipe is also good with about 1/2 of a pound of lean ground beef added along with the bacon, have you ever had baked beans with ground beef before?
-Oh, my so darn good it’s almost ridiculous!
+This recipe is also good with about 1 pound of lean ground beef added along with the bacon, have you ever had baked beans with ground beef before?
+Oh, my it’s so darn good it’s almost ridiculous.
 Yes, it’s that good.